Section 1 - The Church and Building Law

 Building Consent cannot be granted for the alteration of an existing building unless the territorial authority is satisfied that, after the alteration, the building will:

-It is also important to check before work is undertaken whether intended alterations will require significant additional work to bring the rest of the building up to the current Building Code.
+It is also important to check, before work is undertaken, whether the intended alterations will require significant additional work to bring the rest of the building up to the current Building Code.

-Before undertaking any alterations or renovations, check with your local council territorial authority to see if Building Consent is required for the proposed work.
+Before undertaking any alterations or renovations, check with your local council or territorial authority to see if a building consent is required for the proposed work.

 If you are proposing to change the use of a building, for example, converting a church hall to commercial use or converting a warehouse into a church or church hall, consent will be required.
 The territorial authority will need to be satisfied that the building in its new role will comply with the provisions of the Building Code relating to: